farao-community/farao-community.github.io/pages/documentation.md

 for power systems coordinated capacity calculation and security analysis projects.
 - Computation engines - providing open interface and efficient implementation of standard tools for supporting capacity calculation projects.
-- Exchange standards interface - providing importers and exporters to support ENTSOE exchange data interface in projects implementation.
+- Exchange standards interface - providing importers and exporters to support ENTSO-E exchange data interface in projects implementation.

 By extending the [PowSyBl](http://www.powsybl.org) framework, FARAO aims at providing an open, transparent,